ansys/pyensight/doc/source/calc_functions.rst

 ``StatMoment(any parts, v, function [,Compute_Per_part])``

-Computes a constant or constant per part by which is the sum, mean, variance, skew, or kurtosis by applying a selected statistical function over all of the nodes or elements of the selected parts, given the selected scalar or constant variable.
-Five functions are defined as:
+Computes a constant or constant per part which is the sum, mean, variance, skew, or kurtosis by applying a selected statistical function over all of the nodes or elements of the selected parts, given the selected scalar or constant variable.
+Five functions are defined:

 :math:`sum={\displaystyle \sum _{i=1}^{N}{\nu }_{i}}`